Monday, November 12, 2018

-"First of all, I'm thirty years old, eight years older than you.
+"First of all, I'm nearly thirty years old, almost eight years older than you.
 Is that going to bother you?"

 Sam nearly laughed and then shook his head.
-"Joseph was fifteen years older than Mama when he married her at the age of twenty.
+"Joseph was fifteen years older than Mama when he married her.
 Age means nothing, Beckett, it is merely a number.
 Now if you were, say, fifty years older than I am, I might have to think about it."
 He smiled to take the edge off of his words.

 "Second, and this is important, Sam," I continued seriously, "I had a partner.
 He died eight years ago in a car accident."